Smithsonian Marine Ecosystems Exhibit

 Nearby Attractions

-- Downtown Fort Pierce (2 miles west) A historic downtown area featuring shops, restaurants, and cultural attractions.
+- Downtown Fort Pierce (about 2 miles west) A historic downtown district with restaurants, galleries, shops, and waterfront views.

-- Fort Pierce Inlet State Park (2 miles northeast) A coastal park offering beach access, fishing, and nature trails.
+- Fort Pierce Inlet State Park (about 2 miles northeast) A scenic coastal park known for beaches, paddling, fishing, and nature-based recreation.

 Why Visit the Smithsonian Marine Ecosystems Exhibit?